OxCom/constraint-validator/README.md

 **Q**: Is there same logic as symfony has?
 **A**: No, please check documentation for each constraint

-## TODO
-Investigate and add financial and other number constraints
-- All

 Investigate [DayJS](https://github.com/iamkun/dayjs) as replacements: find a way to validate timezones.